 Several researchers propose methods and techniques for selecting the appropriate pairs of assets, identify the spread magnitude that should trigger a trade, predict the next step of the process so as to proceed or not to opening or closing a position.
-There are three main methods to approach a pairs trading strategy that are considered in the literature; the distance method Gatev [5], the correlation method Ehrman [1] and the co-integration method Engel and Granger [6] and Engel and Yoo [7] see Figure 1.
+As mentioned above, there are three main methods to approach a pairs trading strategy that are considered in the literature; the distance method Gatev [5], the correlation method Ehrman [1] and the cointegration mehtod Engel and Granger [6] and Engel and Yoo [7] see Figure 1.
 Other approaches that can be found in the literature are those of stochastic modeling, copulas and artificial neural networks.
 Scholars also model the spread process in the context of continuous time - Ornstein-Ulenbeck processes (Ulenbeck-Ornstein [8])- or discrete time.
 Several empirical studies have also been conducted to investigate the effectiveness of this trading strategy in different markets under various economical conditions.
-In this talk a review of the several proposed methodologies will, first, be presented as well as the potential of using Statistical Process Control methods in the pairs trading context.
+In this talk a review of the several proposed methodologies will, first, be presented .